web3devz/DAT-AI-Agent/README.md

 ## Security Considerations

-- **Smart Contract Auditing**: Ensure contracts are audited before mainnet deployment
+* **Smart Contract Auditing**: Ensure contracts are audited before mainnet deployment
-- **Private Key Management**: Never expose private keys in client-side code
+* **Private Key Management**: Never expose private keys in client-side code
-- **Rate Limiting**: Implement proper rate limiting to prevent abuse
+* **Rate Limiting**: Implement proper rate limiting to prevent abuse
-- **Input Validation**: Validate all user inputs and AI queries
+* **Input Validation**: Validate all user inputs and AI queries

-## Roadmap

-- [ ] Integration with actual LazAI and DuckChain SDKs
-- [ ] Advanced ZKP implementation for privacy
-- [ ] Multi-chain support (Polygon, BSC, etc.)
-- [ ] AI model marketplace integration
-- [ ] Advanced analytics and reporting
-- [ ] Mobile app development

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Support

 For support and questions:

-- Create an issue in this repository
+* Create an issue in this repository
-- Join our Discord community
-- Email: support@dat-ai-agent.com

----

-Built with ❤️ using Next.js, Ethereum, and AI technologies.